Pirates, sugar barons, and natural beauty!

 Quebradillas is also known as "The Pirate's Lair" because the legendary pirate Roberto Cofresí had his hideout on one of the beaches.

 Guajataca Tunnel and Beach

 This lovely beach is secluded and found at the bottom of a winding mountain road.
 The water conditions are more appropriate for surfing than for swimming, while the sandy coast is perfect for relaxing and sunbathing.
-But its biggest claim to fame are the historic ruins thought to have been the hideout of Puerto Rican pirate Roberto Cofresí who terrorized the West Indies in the 1800s.
+But its biggest claim to fame is the historic ruins thought to have been the hideout of Puerto Rican pirate Roberto Cofresí, who terrorized the West Indies in the 1800s.

 La Guarida del Pirata Mini Golf

 To really live the pirate experience go for 18 holes of mini-golf decorated with skeletons, treasure chests, pirate ships, and, of course, pirates at La Guarida del Pirata (which translates into The Pirate's Lair).
 Every week, the mini-golf course also features live music or DJs playing everything from acoustic rock, salsa, and old-school reggaetón.